Mental health trust deals with ‘big increase’ in new patients during pandemic

 The IAPT’s referral acceptance rate, however, continues to be 100pc since April - above the national trend.

-But the ongoing issue of patients being sent outside the region for treatment is once again cause for concern.
+But the familiar issue of patients being sent outside the region for treatment is once again cause for concern.

 In October, 43 Norfolk and Suffolk patients were sent on Out of Area Placements (OAPs) in October, bringing the total number of out of area bed days for the month to 638.